switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 ---------------

 PostgreSQL_ 8.4 is being used as a database server of choice.
 This is the highest version available in standard RHEL 6 repositories.
-The database server runs in a single instance, always on a different node than the Apache instance and without any replication yet.
+The database server runs in a single instance, preferably on a different node than the Apache instance and without any replication yet.
 We are planning an upgrade to 9.4 and a hot-standby streaming replication setup with load balancing.
 We expect this to help us in the future with a read heavy nature of ownCloud queries, but as of now the current setup copes with the load just fine.